 Things You Need

-To clean the titles, you need to have specific items that are mainly available at homes, such as white vinegar, spray bottle, baking soda, mop, soft bristle brush, water, Dawn Original dish soap, and a 5-gallon bucket.
+To clean the titles, you need to have specific items that are mainly available at home, such as white vinegar, a spray bottle, baking soda, a mop, a soft bristle brush, water, Dawn Original dish soap, and a 5-gallon bucket.
 Using home remedies is a much cheaper option with a good result than buying expensive products that sometimes fall on expectations.

 Using Dawn Original Dish Soap And Vinegar

 With the help of a vacuum cleaner or broom, clean the floor to remove debris and dust.
 Next, fill a bucket full of warm water.
 Warm water works better than room temperature water.
 In a spray bottle, prepare a mixture of Dawn and vinegar.
 For that, you need two full spoons of Dawn Original dish soap and 1 cup of vinegar.
 Add them to a spray bottle and fill the rest spray bottle with water and shake it to dissolve the mixture well.

 Spray the tiles with a prepared mixture of vinegar and Dawn dish soap.
 Let it sit for a minute, and then with the help of a mop that has microfiber pads, scrub the tiles gently.
 For tough stains that are hard to get rid of, use a brush with soft bristles and scrub the area with it.
 After scrubbing the tiles with vinegar and Dawn dish soap, wash out the mop with the water, and the last step is to use water to rinse the tiles with the mop.

 If your tile floor looks dull and dingy even, you regularly clean them, but they do not have the shine it had before.
 So to make dull and grimy tiles look brighter, vinegar and Dawn dish soap are not enough.
 You need the grease-fighting power of a scrubbing agent, which is a baking soda.
 Vinegar and baking soda are known for their compatibility with one another.
 So this additional item will bring your tiles back to life.